DataBiosphere/toil/docs/developingWorkflows/developing.rst

     Just like regular promises, the return value must be determined prior to scheduling any job that depends on the return value.
-In our example above, notice how the dependant jobs were follow ons to the parent while promising jobs are children of the parent.
+In our example above, notice how the dependent jobs were follow ons to the parent while promising jobs are children of the parent.
 This ordering ensures that all promises are properly fulfilled.